44 Notable alumni of

 -

-Wesley Korir is a Kenyan long distance runner, who specializes in road running competitions, and politician.
+Wesley Kipchumba Korir is a Kenyan athlete who specializes in long distance running competitions, as well as a politician who served as an elected member of Parliament for Cherangany Constituency.
 On 16 April 2012, he won the Boston Marathon with a time of 2 hours 12 minutes 40 seconds.
 He had previously won the Los Angeles Marathon in 2009 and 2010, the first back-to-back winner there in eight years.
 He took second place in the 2011 Chicago Marathon in a personal-record time of 2 hours 6 minutes 15 seconds, and improved that personal record by 2 seconds in the 2012 Chicago Marathon.
 In the 2013 Kenyan general election, Korir was elected to a seat in the National Assembly.
 He lost his seat in 2017.

 -